Rsknder/Rsknder/README.md

 ### Key points
 *   Learn on Frontend Developer
-*   Currently working in bank
+*   Currently working in IT

 ### 🛠 Technical Stack